sarthakgoel1997/parse-github-files/README.md

 2. Download Docker: https://docs.docker.com/desktop/setup/install/mac-install/

+3. Go to `Makefile` and update `PERSONAL_ACCESS_TOKEN` with your GitHub personal access token to query repositories

 3. Go to the root of the repository and run: `make dev`

 ## Useful Docker Commands